AdobeDocs/experience-manager-core-components.en/help/email/components/teaser.md

   * Click the Campaign icon to open the [Select Adobe Campaign Variable](/help/email/campaign-variables.md) dialog to insert dynamic content from Adobe Campaign.
 * **Call-to-actions** - This option allows linking to multiple destinations.
   * The page linked in the first call-to-action is used when inheriting the teaser title, description, or image.
+  * Click the Campaign icon to open the [Select Adobe Campaign Variable](/help/email/campaign-variables.md) dialog to insert dynamic content from Adobe Campaign.

 ### Text Tab {#text-tab}